 Cats can indicate underlying illnesses in their body language.
-If kitty starts changing the way they communicate with their tail – only holding it low and behind them, for example – then monitor their behaviour closely and take them to the vets if you’re worried.
+If your kitty changes the way they communicate with their tail – if they only hold it low and behind them, for example – then monitor their behavior closely and take your feline to the vet if you’re worried.

 Tails are also very sensitive so it can be excruciating for a cat if they suffer an injury.
 The tail is an extension of your cat’s spine so injuries can be serious.
 The base of a cat’s tail is an area prone to fleas so look out for excessive grooming or bald spots.

 Tip for cat sitters: As a cat sitter you will meet a lot of different kitties with different behaviors and characteristics.
 Understanding your kitty client’s tail movements, facial expressions and different meows is important to pave the way for great friendships.
 Find out more about caring for an aggressive cat in this article on the Cat in a Flat blog.